danielneil/Shark/README.md

 The example strategy is simple moving averages crossover with the chosen financial market being the Australian Stock Exchange (Top 20 by market cap).
 It also demonstrates determing the strength of an opportunity using the RSI indicator coupled with a backtest.

-Though it focuses on the ASX, it could easily be adjusted to suit any financial market, along with an adapted strategy.
+Though this example focuses on the ASX, it could easily be adjusted to suit any financial market, along with an adapted strategy and backtest.

 The ticker data supplied doesn't refresh (nor is it ''fresh'').
 If you need it to refresh, see my other project that uses [Nifi](https://github.com/danielneil/Using-NiFi-on-Yahoo-Finance).